Bryony Worthington, Baroness Worthington

 Bryony Katherine Worthington, Baroness Worthington, (born 19 September 1971), is a British environmental campaigner and life peer in the House of Lords.
 She has promoted change in attitudes to the environment, and action to tackle climate change.
-In 2008 she founded Sandbag, a non-profit campaign group designed to increase public awareness of emissions trading.
+In 2008 she founded Sandbag (Ember since March 2020), a non-profit campaign group designed to increase public awareness of emissions trading.

 Biography

 Worthington was born and grew up in Wales.
 She attended Queens' College, Cambridge, where she read English literature.
 Upon graduation she joined Operation Raleigh as a fundraiser.
 In the mid 1990s, she worked for an environmental charity, and by 2000 had moved to work for Friends of the Earth as a climate change campaigner.
 She then worked for the Department for Environment, Food and Rural Affairs, implementing public awareness campaigns and helping draft the Climate Change Bill, before becoming head of government relations for the energy company, Scottish and Southern Energy.
 She left to form Sandbag in 2008.

 She was created a life peer on 31 January 2011 with the title Baroness Worthington, of Cambridge in the County of Cambridgeshire, and sat on the Labour benches, until redesignating as a non-affiliated member in April 2017.